 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Scotland County Board of Education's basic financial statements.
-The introductory section, the individual nonmajor fund schedule, budgetary schedules, and the statistical tables are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The individual nonmajor fund schedule and budgetary schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
-The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
-The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
+The introductory section, individual nonmajor fund schedule, budgetary schedules, and the statistical tables are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The individual nonmajor fund schedule and budgetary schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the individual nonmajor fund schedule and budgetary schedules are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we express no opinion on them.